rozek/svg-turtle/README.md

 ## Usage with "Cricut Design Space" ##

 The "Cricut Design Space" does not respect any units given in an SVG's `width` and `height` attributes but expects the numeric coordinates to be multiples of 1/72 of an inch.
-It is therefore recommended to export any turtle graphics using the `asSVGwith72dpi` method which scales the output as required by the application.
+It is therefore recommended to export any turtle graphics using the `asSVGwith72dpi` method which scales the output as required by the application (based on the provided unit).

 *(upload SVG, place on canvas, "ungroup" into separate paths, select paths and assign tools, if need be: duplicate and align - e.g., for multiple scoring rounds, attach all paths again for proper positioning on mat)*